 Figure 1 Usability will typically go up for each iteration (Nielsen 1993)

-Using ethnographic observation to observe behavior in the retail environment, both with the device in situ and without.
-The observations will be compared for several main points, including dwell time, likelihood to engage with a device in store and interaction among consumers / consumers or consumers / staff.
+Using ethnographic observation to observe behaviour in the retail environment, both with the device in situ and without.
+The observations will be compared with several main points, including dwell time, likelihood to engage with a device in store and interaction among consumers/consumers or consumers/staff.
 This will be followed up with post usage interviews with some of the consumers who engaged with the device as well as those that didn’t.

 The alliterations of the device are noted and detailed in the Prototype (4.5) section, Iterations (4.4.1), which shows the changes made, the code altered and what the results were.
 Technical development is discussed in detail including problems that were encountered and the solutions implemented.
 There is also a critical discussion that follows.